Keep it Alive

 Encourage a robust insect and wildlife population in your yard.
 A natural balance is the best means to avoid garden pests.

 Water less often but longer and use the cooler morning hours to avoid evaporation.
 The roots will grow deeper and stronger.

 Care for Empty Spots

-Restore and reseed bare spots with a combination of different turf grasses and composted soil.
+Restore and reseed bare spots in spring and fall with a combination of different turf grasses and composted soil.

 For problems, check for insects and diseases and test the soil.
 Replace what is missing with certified organic supplements.